HRI-EU/AffAction/README.md

 ## How to start the websocket action server

-  - bin/TestLLMSim -port 35000 (that's the default)
+  - bin/TestLLMSim -websocket (Port is 35000, that's the default)
   - with command line options printed to console: bin/TestLLMSim -h

 ## Todos